bitfragment/digstud/09-intro.md

 ## Digital studies

-* Study of genres of digital culture ✳︎
+* Study of genres of digital culture︎
 * Digital encoding as writing (inscription)
-* Linguistic history of computing ✳
+* Linguistic history of computing
+    * How writing systems we use with human language are represented in a digital medium
+    * How the text we produce with them is represented in a digital medium

 ## Digital "genres"

-1. Bit ✳
+1. Bit
+    * Fundamental unit of representation in a digital medium
+    * All representation is translated "up" or down to or from binary representation
-1. File ✳
+1. File
+    * Representational grouping of bits into a digital object that we can manipulate
-1. Document ✳
+1. Document
+    * Digital representation of object of paper medium
-1. Program ✳
+1. Program
+    * Special kind of text
+    * Both readable and executable
-1. Version ✳
+1. Version
+    * Temporal representation of change (editing) of files, documents, programs
-1. Domain ✳
+1. Domain
+    * Representation of space
+    * Hyperspace, cyberspace, virtual space, etc.
-1. Network ✳
+1. Network
+    * Representation of connections or relations in space
-1. Game ✳
+1. Game
+    * Domain of algorithmic play

 ## [*Pixels* by Patrick Jean](http://player.vimeo.com/video/10829255)

 * Genre of this artifact?
+* Genres it depicts?
-* "Internal" genres?
+* Interpretation